 The mission of the North Carolina State University TRIO Programs is to provide equal access to quality education by facilitating retention and promotion from middle schools through post baccalaureate completion.

 TRIO Programs are Federal outreach and student services programs designed to serve and assist low-income individuals, first-generation college students, and individuals with disabilities to progress through the academic pipeline from middle school to post baccalaureate degrees.
-Of these eight programs, NC State University hosts three programs, including the two premier TRIO pre-college programs, Educational Talent Search (1991) and Upward Bound (1978 and 2012).
+Of these eight programs, NC State University hosts four programs, including the two premier TRIO pre-college programs, Educational Talent Search (1991) and Upward Bound (1978 and 2012).
 Collectively they have served thousands of students providing access to higher education.
 The Student Support Service program for undergraduate students launched in 2010.
 The Student Support Services STEM program launched in 2015.
 The Ronald E. McNair Postbaccalaureate Achievement Program launched in 2017.

 - 16 professional and support staff